 California Trust & Estate Litigation Lawyer

 Trust and estate administration is not always pretty.
 Family members who are treated differently than others when it comes to their inheritance might sue to get their fair share.
 A trust might have been set up illegally or the trustees might have abused their duties to the trust.
 In appropriate cases, I’ll take on trust and estate litigation or other probate litigation on contingency.
 If I take your case, I’ll advance all the costs of litigation and only take a fee if I can help you get your fair share of the estate.
-Call me NOW for your FREE consultation with a California trust dispute in Southern California, including but not limited to Anaheim, Buena Park, Cerritos, Compton, Downey, Fullerton, Gardena, La Mirada and Orange, Riverside, San Bernardino and San Diego..
+Call me NOW for your FREE consultation with a California trust dispute lawyer in Southern California, including but not limited to Anaheim, Buena Park, Cerritos, Compton, Downey, Fullerton, Gardena, La Mirada and Orange, Riverside, San Bernardino and San Diego..

 What Is Trust & Estate Litigation?

 Trusts can be challenged in many ways similar to the ways will contests arise in probate litigation.
 Here are some of the main reasons people end up in court battling over the terms or validity of a trust or the distribution of an estate.

 Trusts are more complicated to make than wills, but just like with a will, a close friend, family member or caregiver could exert undue influence on a person to make or change a trust in such a way to benefit that person at the expense of other intended or potential beneficiaries.

 A person could be tricked into making a trust to benefit a bogus charity or even a greedy family member with evil intent.

 Lack of Capacity